 Itsukushima Shrine and Torii

-The Itsukushima shrine is designated as a World Heritage Site since 1996 and it’s an incredible structure built on the water.
+The Itsukushima shrine has been designated as a World Heritage Site since 1996 and it’s an incredible structure built on the water.
 It is kind of amazing to walk through the corridors and decks of this unique shrine, so it is really worth the 300 yen entrance fee.
 Furthermore, from the shrine, you can take amazing pictures from the floating gate, which is right in front of the shrine.

-Miyajima island is also known for the wild deer roaming on the island.
+Miyajima Island is also known for the wild deer roaming on the island.
 At the moment, around 500 deer are living on Miyajima and you will be seeing lots of them while walking around to explore the island.

 Notice that deer are wild animals so you must behave accordingly.
 That means you should never disturb the animals or try to grab them.
-Some deer are certainly used to humans and will approach you naturally to see if you have food, but other are more shy and might run away.
+Some deer are certainly used to humans and will approach you naturally to see if you have food, but others are more shy and might run away.

 By the way, if you carry food with you, be careful because some deer might try to steal it from you.
 Those that aren’t scared of humans might even follow you insistently and you might feel a little overwhelmed if a group of deer gathers around you.

 The Miyajima’s deer don’t seem to be just like those in Nara (near Kyoto and Osaka) and there aren’t as many as in Nara either.
-If you’re curious about Nara’s deer, check my post about Nara.
+If you’re curious about Nara’s deer, check out my post about Nara.

 Omotesando Shopping Street

-If you were to visit only one street in Miyajima, this would be the one, and you are probably going to explore this street, specially to taste the delicious foods you can find there.
+If you were to visit only one street in Miyajima, this would be the one, and you are probably going to explore this street, especially to taste the delicious foods you can find there.